Dawn French’s village gossip Maggie Cole is determined to sing the praises of Thurlbury in this new ITV drama – and you can see why.

 Dawn French’s character Maggie Cole works at a Norman keep, showing off Thurlbury’s ancient heritage to schoolkids and tourists.

 This was filmed with the help of Launceston Castle in Cornwall.
 The landmark was initially an earthwork and timber castle and was the administrative centre of the earldom of Cornwall from the 11th century, though it was rebuilt in stone in the 12th century and greatly enlarged – with a keep dating from the 13th century.

 It later became a gaol, a Royalist garrison during the English Civil War, the site of the Duke of Northumberland’s park, and then a base for US soldiers in the Second World War.
 These days it’s run by English Heritage.

-The Trouble with Maggie Cole airs on Sundays at 8/7c on PBS in the US
+The Trouble with Maggie Cole is currently airing on Saturdays at 7/6c on PBS in the US